There is a darker side to a great financial exit, but there’s a way to handle the mixed feelings.

 You would think the founder would be incredibly happy, right?

 The strange thing is that many are not.
-While that might be hard to believe given the financial awards involved, you cannot overlook the emotional costs that can come with selling something you have worked so hard to build.
+While that might be hard to believe given the financial awards involved, you cannot overlook the emotional costs that can come with selling your business that you have worked so hard to build.

 Let me walk through two of the most common scenarios entrepreneurs find themselves in–and how you can prepare yourself for them.